nooblox601/ShoutUIv1/specification/0.8/docs/a2ui_protocol.md

 ### 2.1.
 The Catalog: Defining Components

 Unlike previous versions with a fixed component set, A2UI now defines components in a **Catalog**.
 A catalog is a schema that defines the available component types (e.g., `Row`, `Text`) and their supported properties.
 This allows for different clients to support different sets of components, including custom ones.
 The server must generate `surfaceUpdate` messages that conform to the component catalog understood by the client.
 Clients can inform the server of the catalog they support using the `clientUiCapabilities` message.

+#### Schemas for Developers

+When building an agent, it is recommended to use a resolved schema that includes the specific component catalog you are targeting (e.g., `server_to_client_with_standard_catalog.json`).
+This provides the LLM with a strict definition of all available components and their properties, leading to more reliable UI generation.
+The generic `server_to_client.json` is the abstract wire protocol, while the resolved schema is the concrete tool for generation.

 ### 2.2.
 The `surfaceUpdate` Message